-But seriously, so many of our visitors contact us about putting a cell tower on property that they own or ask us how to get a cell site on their building on land.
+But seriously, so many of our visitors contact us about getting a cell tower on property that they own or ask us how to get a cell site on their building on land.
 You know who you are, the person who called our toll free number 20 times after they pressed "Option-1" .

-1. Assess if your site is a good site from a coverage perspective.
+Assess if your property site is a good location from a cellular coverage perspective.
 Is the nearest cell tower a minimum of 1-mile away (not including rooftop sites)?

-3. Is your property in a flood zone, wetlands, preserved farmland, state land, historical preservation, contaminated site, endangered animal habitat, FAA flight path or other classification?
+Is your property located in a flood zone, wetlands, preserved farmland, state land, historical preservation, contaminated site, endangered animal habitat, FAA flight path or other classification?
 Then it's probably going to be rejected.

-5. Look around.
+Look around.
 Is your property on a higher or lower elevation than the surrounding areas.
 Most RF Engineers that make the decisions for Verizon Wireless, AT&T, T-Mobile and Sprint prefer the higher sites for selection.

-6. Does your property have at least 2,000 square feet of available ground space for a tower and equipment cabinets.7.
-Does your rooftop and basement have a combined available 2,000 square feet of available space for storing equipment?
+Does your property have at least 2,000 square feet of available ground space for a cell tower and their equipment cabinets?

-8. Find out the building height (AGL = Above Ground Level) of your roof.
+Find out the building height (AGL = Above Ground Level) of your roof.
 Figure our the height of your rooftop.
-Rooftops that are 30 to 75 high or about 3 floor to 7 floors that have flat rooftops ar usually the best for macro cell sites.
+Rooftops that are 30 to 75 high or about 3 floor to 7 floors that have flat rooftops are usually the best for macro cell sites.
 Small Cells are usually placed on low level rooftops closer to street level.

-9. Perhaps you own a factory with a smokestack or a farm with a tall grain silo that is high enough, or you are a municipality with a water tower?
-These also make good sites.
+Perhaps you own a factory with a smokestack or a farm with a tall grain silo that is high enough, or you are a municipality with a water tower?
+These also make good locations for cell sites.

 41˚ 3’ 38.54”N 73˚ 56’ 55.51”W

-8. Next, you'll want to determine the elevation of your location.
-Find out the approximate ground elevation (AMSL = Above Mean Sea Level) by going to a website called "TerraServer".
+Next, you'll want to determine the elevation of your location.
+Find out the approximate ground elevation (AMSL = Above Mean Sea Level) on Google Earth as well.

 There you go.
 Congratulations!!
-You now know more than 99% of Americans who do not have a cell tower on their property, and virtually every wireless lease consultant in San Deigo, California.
+You now know more than 99% of Americans who do not have a cell tower on their property, and virtually every wireless lease consultant in San Diego, California**.

 Even with all of the information that you have, most of you probably still don't know where to start or are simply too busy to invest a lot of time into promoting your site.